 Forwarding a set of emails to incorrect or invalid email addresses can be tedious and time-consuming.
-To avoid this problem you can utilize an email validation API which helps you thoroughly verify and identify the email sender’s domain and username with minimal fuss.
+To avoid this problem, you can utilize an email validation API which helps you thoroughly verify and identify the email sender’s domain and username with minimal fuss.
+To achieve this, you can add a MailboxLayer to your Delphi and C++ apps using a Windows app development tool.

 MailboxLayer can add powerful email address validation to your Delphi and C++ apps